The bi-graded structure of Symmetric Algebras with applications to Rees rings: Abstract

 \section{Abstract}

-Consider a rational projective plane curve $\mathcal C$ parameterized by three homogeneous forms $h_1,h_2,h_3$ of the same degree $d$ in the polynomial ring $R=k[x,y]$ over the field $k$.
-Extracting a common factor, we may harmlessly assume that the ideal $I=(h_1,h_2,h_3)R$ has height two.
-Let $\varphi$ be a homogeneous minimal Hilbert-Burch matrix for the row vector $[h_1,h_2,h_3]$.
-So, $\varphi$ is a $3\times 2$ matrix of homogeneous forms from $R$; the entries in column $m$ have degree $d_m$, with $d_1\le d_2$ and $d_1+d_2=d$.
-The Rees algebra $\mathcal R$ of $I$ is the subring $k[h_1t,h_2t,h_3t]$ of the polynomial ring $k[t]$.
-The bi-projective spectrum of $\mathcal R$ is the graph of the parameterization of $\mathcal C$; and therefore, there is a dictionary which translates between the singularities of $\mathcal C$ and the algebra structure of $\mathcal R$.
-The ring $\mathcal R$ is the quotient of the symmetric algebra $\Sym(I)$ by the ideal ${\rm H}^0_{\mathfrak m}({\rm Sym}(I))$ of local cohomology with support in the homogeneous maximal ideal $\mathfrak m=(x,y)$ of $R$.
-We denote this local cohomolgy module by $\mathcal A$; it is the ideal of $\Sym(I)$ which defines $\mathcal R$.
-The ideal $\mathcal A_{\ge d_2-1}$, which is an approximation of $\mathcal A$, can be calculated using linkage.
+Consider a rational projective plane curve $\mathcal C$ parameterized by three homogeneous forms of the same degree in the polynomial ring $R=k[x,y]$ over a field $k$.
+The ideal $I$ generated by these forms is presented by a homogeneous $3 \times 2$ matrix $\varphi$ with column degrees $d_1 \leq d_2$.
+The Rees algebra $\mathcal R=R[It]$ of $I$ is the bi-homogeneous coordinate ring of the graph of the parameterization of $\mathcal C$; and accordingly, there is a dictionary that translates between the singularities of $\mathcal C$ and algebraic properties of the ring $\mathcal R$ and its defining ideal.
+Finding the defining equations of Rees rings is a classical problem in elimination theory that amounts to determining the kernel $\mathcal A$ of the natural map from the symmetric algebra $\Sym(I)$ onto $\mathcal R$.
+The ideal $\mathcal A_{\ge d_2-1}$, which is an approximation of $\mathcal A$, can be obtained using linkage.
 We exploit the bi-graded structure of $\Sym(I)$ in order to describe the structure of an improved approximation $\mathcal A_{\ge d_1-1}$ when $d_1<d_2$ and $\varphi$ has a generalized zero in its first column.
-(The later condition is equivalent to assuming that $\mathcal C$ has a singularity of multiplicity $d_2$.)
+(The latter condition is equivalent to assuming that $\mathcal C$ has a singularity of multiplicity $d_2$.)
 In particular, we give the bi-degrees of a minimal bi-homogeneous generating set for this ideal.
 When $2=d_1<d_2$ and $\varphi$ has a generalized zero in its first column, then we record explicit generators for $\mathcal A$.
-When $d_1=d_2$, we provide a translation between the bi-degrees of a bi-homogeneous minimal generating set for $\mathcal A_{d_1-2}$ and the number of singularities of multiplicity $d_1$ which are on or infinitely near $\mathcal C$.
-We conclude with a table which translates between the bi-degrees of a bi-homogeneous minimal generating set for $\mathcal A$ and the configuration of singularities of $\mathcal C$ in the case that the curve $\mathcal C$ has degree six.
+When $d_1=d_2$, we provide a translation between the bi-degrees of a bi-homogeneous minimal generating set for $\mathcal A_{d_1-2}$ and the number of singularities of multiplicity $d_1$ that are on or infinitely near $\mathcal C$.
+We conclude with a table that translates between the bi-degrees of a bi-homogeneous minimal generating set for $\mathcal A$ and the configuration of singularities of $\mathcal C$ when the curve $\mathcal C$ has degree six.